 Some of the campsites have their own thatched lapa/boma which contain tables and benches and are ideal for use as a kitchen/eating area.
 These spacious and well set out campsites, which have a view of the river, are truly magnificent and we are confident in our claim that one will have to go a long way to find better.

 Please note that the water in the taps is drawn directly from a fast-flowing section of the river and whilst suitable for most purposes we suggest it is boiled before being drunk.
 There are a few fresh water wells in the area, however we cannot vouch for the quality of the water.
 We suggest therefore that you bring with you sufficient bottled drinking water for your stay.

-Visitors are asked to remember that Kabula Lodge is not only situated “in the bush” but it is also situated on the banks of a large and mighty river, both of which present their own inherent risks and dangers.
+WARNING:- Guests/Visitors are asked to note that Kabula Lodge is not only situated “in the bush” but it is also situated on the banks of a large and mighty river, both of which present their own inherent risks and dangers.
 The Proprietors must therefore clearly state that guests and visitors who visit Kabula Lodge, and use the facilities and equipment provided, do so entirely at their own risk.
-Visitors are kindly requested to read the indemnity notices included on this website (See “Rates and Bookings”) plus the notice regarding the hire and use of the barge and the boats.
+Guests/visitors are requested to read the indemnity notices included on this website (See “Rates and Bookings”) plus the notice regarding the hire and use of the barge and the boats.